 It is a great way to combine the pleasures of figure skating with the benefits of participating in a team sport.

 This sport has grown in popularity very fast, especially in the United states.
+Team members come from both figure skating and ice dance.

 The competitions use the same judging system as traditional figure skating disciplines: all teams perform a free skate with required elements, and junior- and senior-level teams also perform a short program.